Short-distance production of three particles with large scattering length: Results

 \subsection{Three bosons}

 We start with the three-boson case, for which we set the boson mass equal to the neutron mass, to make it easy to compare to the three-neutron results (discussed below).
 Efimov states for negative scattering length $a$ are known to evolve into resonances as they cross the three-particle threshold~\cite{Dietz:2021haj,Bringas:2004zz,Deltuva:2020sdd, Hyodo:2013zxa,Jonsell:2006xx}.
 Thus, it is interesting to investigate the signature of the resonances in the point-production amplitude.
 To calculate the point-production distribution, we solve the integral equation~\eqref{eq:Gamma3bInt} for \(\Gamma_\pwl\).
 Here, we use effective potentials with a smooth Gaussian cutoff.
 For details, see Ref.~\cite{Dietz:2021haj}.
-We focus on the case where the third boson is in a relative \SW-wave, \(\pwl = 0\), which is the dominant contribution at low energies.
+We focus on the case where the third boson is in a relative \SW\ wave, \(\pwl = 0\), which is the dominant contribution at low energies.
 As discussed above, we choose a renormalization scheme where the three-body force is set to zero and the three-body parameter is varied by changing the cutoff $\Lambda$ in Eq.~\eqref{eq:Gamma3bInt}.
 The integral equation features a three-body branch cut along the positive real energy axis.
 To deal with this, we calculate \(\Gamma_0\) not on the real axis, but slightly shifted onto the first quadrant of the complex energy plane, \(E \rightarrow E + \ii \varepsilon\).
-In the end, one has to extrapolate to \(\varepsilon=0\), or at least choose $\varepsilon \ll \Re{E}$.
+In the end, one has to extrapolate to \(\varepsilon=0\), or at least choose $\varepsilon \ll \text{Re}\ E$.

 Figure~\ref{fig:Rho3b} shows the resulting point-production distribution for different imaginary parts $\Im E$ of the complex energy.
 In the limit \(\varepsilon = \Im E \to 0\) , the physical result is obtained.
-The parameter values $\Lambda = 179.9$~fm$^{-1}$ and $a=-12.6$~fm and were chosen such that \(a_- / a = 1.5\), where \(a_-\) is the scattering length at which the pole trajectory crosses the three-body branch cut.
-The curves for the two smallest values of $\Im E$ are indistinguishable and show a peak close to threshold.
+The parameter values $\Lambda = 179.9$~fm$^{-1}$ and $a=-12.6$~fm were chosen such that \(a_- / a = 1.5\), where \(a_-=-18.9\)~fm is the scattering length at which the pole trajectory crosses the three-body branch cut.
+The curves for the two smallest values of $\Im E$ are indistinguishable and show a peak close to threshold.\footnote{Note that we perform all calculations for the ground state trimers.
+We choose the three-body cutoff large enough for finite cutoff corrections to be small.
+Then all states are to good approximation universal and it does not matter for which states one does the calculation.}